 We believe open-hearted children become open-minded adults.

 Our difference begins with respect for self, for others, and all the living things around us.
-Our core values guide how we interact with children, parents, and each other.
-We model open and respectful communication and listen deeply – to each camper’s story about a disagreement, each parent’s concern, each teacher’s question, and each staff member’s suggestion.
+Our core values guide how we interact with children, grown ups, and each other.
+We model open and respectful communication and listen deeply – to each camper’s story about a disagreement, each family’s concern, each teacher’s question, and each staff member’s suggestion.
 We listen deeply because everyone deserves to be witnessed, heard, and respected.

 Schoolhouse doesn’t employ a traditional approach to engaging campers or managing behavior.
 Our fundamental commitment to respect means there’s no place for time outs, public shaming, humiliation, and other forms of punishment.